A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-With the complexity of ICU data in mind, Figures \ref{fig3} and \ref{fig8} show the time course of parameter estimates for each ICU patient obtained with MCMC and optimization approaches respectively, and demonstrate how the estimated parameters are physiologically plausible.
-In Figure \ref{fig3} we show estimated basal glucose rate, $G_b$, the decay parameter, $\gamma$, the parameter used as a measure for the amplitude of BG level oscillations, $\sigma$, and the proportionality constant, $\beta$, for each of the patients.
-The mean of each parameter, as estimated using MCMC, is shown using blue stars; the parameters are estimated for every forecasting process using data from the previous day allow us to update the model to forecast the glycemic response and states, implying a moving time window of parameter estimates.
+With the complexity of ICU data in mind, consider the parameter estimation results.
+Figure \ref{fig6} shows the parameter estimates over moving time windows with length of 24 hr for each ICU patient obtained with MCMC approach.
+The mean of each chain is shown using blue stars.
 These parameter estimates are physiologically plausible for all three patients except in a small number of cases.
-For example, estimates of the basal glucose rate, $G_b$, were around $\sim 110-150 \text{mg/dl}$, $\sim 140-200 \text{mg/dl}$, $\sim 120-200 \text{mg/dl}$, for patients 4, 5, and 6, respectively, all plausible values given the patient's data.
-As was the case for the example discussed in the first paragraph of this section, it was not possible to compute good estimates for parameters $\gamma$ and $\beta$ in some of the cases.
+For example, estimates of the basal glucose rate, $G_b$, were around $\sim 105-145 \text{mg/dl}$, $\sim 140-180 \text{mg/dl}$, $\sim 135-210 \text{mg/dl}$, for patients 4, 5, and 6, respectively, all plausible values given the patient's data.
+As shown in the Supplementary Material, it was not possible to compute good estimates for parameters $\gamma$ and $\beta$ in some of the cases.